kavia-common/recipe-explorer-183600-183609/recipe_app_native/README.md

 ## Notes
 - The app uses stub/mock data only; no network calls or environment variables are required.
 - QSettings stores favorite IDs under organization "RecipeExplorer" and app "RecipeApp".

+Additional notes:
+- If automated preview attempts to start a VNC server and fails with a message like:
+  `sudo: /usr/local/bin/start_vnc: command not found` use the provided scripts to launch the app directly:
+  - ./run.sh (interactive usage)
+  - ./entrypoint.sh (for container entrypoint or CI wrappers)